505 - Travel and Expense Policy

 Personal Automobile Expenses

-Employees will be reimbursed for the use of their personal vehicles while conducting USU business at a rate per mile as periodically established by the IRS and communicated by Accounting.
+Employees will be reimbursed for the use of their personal vehicles while conducting USU business at a rate per mile as periodically established by the IRS and communicated by the Accounting department.

-Miles travelled for the USU business purpose should not include personal commuting miles between an employee's home and USU.
+Miles travelled for the USU business purpose should not include personal commuting miles between an employee's home and their office location.
 If an employee is driving from home to a client and that distance is shorter than their normal commute from home to the office then none of those miles are reimbursable unless they are during the weekend.

 The University reimburses employees for the cost of airport parking for the deration of the employee's business trip.
 If it is more economical for the university, the employee may choose reimbursement of mileage to a friend or family member for two round trips (drop-off and pick-up) to the airport to avoid paying the cost of airport parking.
 When practical, employees are encouraged to use the least expensive airport-parking alternative.